 us to attack in anger, or flee in terror.
 It held

 us in thrall.
 Emotions caused the motor systems to trigger actions.
 Hunger made us raid the frig.
 We went to work daily to avoid the pain of guilt.
 Love reminded us to pick up

 children from school.
 Hatred built the death camps.
 In the end, urges from the

-science and logic.
+a precious compensation, pattern recognition ascended higher.
+Our prefrontal regions gifted us science and logic.
 Those skills enabled us to understand the vast structures of the

-stand in awe of the sunset?
-Or find joy in a lilting song, or in the laugh of a baby?
-Nerve cells recognized such patterns without our awareness and fired to initiate the skin tingling thrill.
+Pattern recognition dealt with subtleties.
+Great symphonies and works of art.
+Nerve cells valued such patterns without our awareness and fired to initiate the skin tingling thrill.
 Who, but the Designer, could possibly want to hard wire us to thrill to the astonishing splendor of the design?

 Over three decades have passed since my first glimpse of the vast and invisible city of the mind.
 THIS city has many avenues linking its great palaces and temples.
 Those divine pattern recognition paths also lead to still spaces, untrammelled by the ravages of emotions and